nanoash7/SkiGenius/examples/README.md

 ### Install the required packages for the application using pip:
 Windows Instructions:\
-From the root directory, run "pip install -r requirements.txt".
+From the root directory with the virtual environment activated, run "pip install -r requirements.txt".
 This step might take some time...

 MacOS/Linux Instructions:\
 <>

 ### Running the streamlit application:
-From the root directory, run "streamlit run src/frontend.py" to run the application.
+From the root directory with the virtual environment activated, run "streamlit run src/frontend.py" to run the application.

 ### Running the test suite:
-From the root directory, step into the src/ folder.\
+From the root directory with the virtual environment activated, step into the src/ folder.\
 From the src/ folder, run "coverage run -m unittest discover" to run the test suite.\
 From the src/ folder, run "coverage report -m" to view the test suite's code coverage.

 ### Running the pylint linter:
-From the root directory, run "pylint src" to run the linter on all of the source code.
+From the root directory with the virtual environment activated, run "pylint src" to run the linter on all of the source code.